 Thanks to the Healthy, Hunger Free Kids Act, students across the country are getting healthier school meals with more whole grains, fruits and vegetables, lean protein and low-fat dairy, as well as less sugar, fat, and sodium.
 With more than 90 percent of schools meeting the healthy meal standards, children are getting the nutrition needed to reach their full potential.
 But poor nutrition during the summer months can also affect children’s academic performance during the school year.
 USDA’s summer feeding programs help children get the nourishing food they need all year long so they come back to school in the fall ready to learn.
 Read more »

 Federal partnerships, like the one between USDA and the Department of Education, work to provide healthy summer meals solutions for our nation’s children.

 As we approach the summer season, USDA is vigorously preparing to fill the nutrition gap faced by millions of kids across the country.
 While 21 million of our sons and daughters receive free and reduced-priced lunches during the school year, only a small percentage participate in the summer meals programs, leaving too many of our most vulnerable without a nutritious meal.

 A new partnership between the USDA and the Department of Education seeks to transform these alarming rates of food insecurity for the better.
 Last week I had the pleasure of convening with Dr. Jonathan Brice, Deputy Assistant Secretary in the Office of Elementary and Secondary Education in the Department of Education.
 This meeting was the first of the current administration, solidifying the strong partnership in summer meals and placing an emphasis on school participation.
 Read more »

-Three children enjoy lunch freshly prepared and served on-site by a food service management company at the Inter Metro Summer Recreation Program in San Juan, Puerto Rico.
+Children enjoy lunch freshly prepared and served on-site at the Inter Metro Summer Recreation Program in San Juan, Puerto Rico.